Fast Low Rank column-wise Compressive Sensing for Accelerated Dynamic MRI: Experiments

 The error value that we report in this and later sections is normalized scale-invariant mean squared error (N-S-MSE) computed as follows $Error= (\sum_{k=1}^q \dist^2 (\xstar_k,\hat\x_k) ) / \|\Xstar\|_F^2$ where $\dist^2 (\xstar,\hat\x) = \| \xstar - \hat\x \frac{\hat\x^\top \xstar}{\|\xhat\|^2} \|^2$ is the scale invariant distance between two vectorized images with ``scale'' being a complex number.
 The reconstructed images can be complex-valued.
 We also report the time taken to reconstruct the entire sequence.
 The reporting format is {\bf Error (Reconstruction Time in seconds)}.

-We used a total of 20 datasets: 2 datasets from \cite{lin_fessler} which were retrospectively undersampled using Cartesian variable density random undersampling at reduction factors (R); R=8, R=6 respectively -- cardiac perfusion R8 (CardPerf-R8) and cardiac cine R6 (CardCine-R6); and 6 other applications that were retrospectively pseudo-radially undersampled at 3 different sampling rates -- brain-T2-T1-rho (Brain), free breathing ungated cardiac perfusion (UnCardPerf), a long but low-resolution speech sequence (Speech), two cardiac cine datasets from the OCMR database (CardOCMR16, CardOCMR19)\cite{chen2020ocmr}, and PINCAT.
+We used a total of 20 datasets: 2 datasets from \cite{lin_fessler} which were retrospectively undersampled using Cartesian variable density random undersampling at reduction factors (R); R=8, R=6 respectively -- cardiac perfusion R8 (CardPerf-R8) and cardiac cine R6 (CardCine-R6); and 6 other applications that were retrospectively pseudo-radially undersampled with {\cred 4, 8 and 16 radial lines } -- brain-T2-T1-rho (Brain), free breathing ungated cardiac perfusion (UnCardPerf), a long but low-resolution speech sequence (Speech), two cardiac cine datasets from the OCMR database (CardOCMR16, CardOCMR19)\cite{chen2020ocmr}, and PINCAT.
 PINCAT data was single-coil, while all others were multi-coil.
 Image sequence sizes: CardPerf ($n=16384, q=40$), CardCine ($n=65536, q=24$), Brain ($n=16384, q=24$), Speech ($n=4624, q=2048$), UnCardPerf ($n=31104, q=200$), CardOCMR16 ($n=28800, q=15$), CardOCMR19 ($n=27648, q=25$), PINCAT ($n=16384, q=50$).
 Dataset details are given in Appendix \ref{dataset_details}.

 Error and time comparisons are reported in Table \ref{table_multicoil}.
 In its last row, we display Average Error (Average Reconstruction Time) with the average taken over the 20 previous rows.
 Visual comparisons are shown in Figs. \ref{cartesian_retro}, \ref{speech_4_mc_retro}, \ref{allrecons_mc}.
 Observe that our approaches have the best errors and are also the fastest.
 Both visually, and error-wise, AltGDmin-MRI2 has either the best or a close second-best reconstruction quality in all cases, while also being very fast.
 It is not always the fastest, but it is the fastest for long sequences and fast-enough for all.
 AltGDmin-MRI1 also has low errors (only slightly higher than MRI2), and is faster than MRI2.
 On the other hand, no other approach is consistently good across all 20 datasets.
 Lastly, for the most undersampled (4 radial lines) case, our methods have much lower errors than all the others.
 We also compare with the PSF-sparse algorithm of \cite{zhao2012image} for one dataset, UnCardPerf.
 This is an improved version of the original kt-PCA method of \cite{liang2007spatiotemporal}.
 This approach does not work for any given sampling scheme.
 Hence, for it, we used the author provided ``k-t sampling'' code (Cartesian undersampling with certain k-space locations sampled at each time, and the rest of the locations being highly undersampled).
 We changed its sampling rate parameter to make its undersampling factor, $\sum_k m_k/(nq)$, similar to ours.
 From Table \ref{table_multicoil}, clearly, the error of PSF-sparse is much higher (38- and 12- times higher) in the 4 and 8 radial lines cases.